oscarellano10/Mechatronics-Integration/README.md

 # Mechatronics-Integration
-Files that were used in the class Mechatronics Integration, to complete the goal at hand.
-This code was written by me.
-100% no AI was used in this code.
+Files that were used in the class Mechatronics Integration.
+This code calculates the internal forces of the band and the diameters that the bolts and material should be.